 Amazon has been hit by separate discrimination and retaliation lawsuits filed by five women who worked at the e-commerce giant in corporate roles or in warehouse management, the media reported.

-The women, in their early 20s to mid-60s, alleged in the lawsuit filed in various US district courts that they were retaliated against by “white managers” for complaining internally about race, gender, or sexual harassment or discrimination that they experienced, ReCode reported on Wednesday.
+The women in their early 20s to mid-60s alleged in the lawsuit filed in various US district courts that they were retaliated against by “white managers” for complaining internally about race, gender, sexual harassment or discrimination that they experienced, ReCode reported on Wednesday.

 Women and employees of color at all levels of Amazon have had their complaints of harassment and discrimination brushed under the rug,- Wigdor LLP partners Lawrence M. Pearson and Jeanne M. Christensen representing Charlotte Newmana Black Amazon manager.

 Pearl Thomas, one of the plaintiffs, who is a 64-year-old Black woman, alleged in the lawsuit that she was placed on a “performance improvement plan after complaining about her boss’s racist remarks”.